National Museum of Industrial History: Machinery Hall

-The Machinery Hall displays the then-current American industrial technology from the 1876 Centennial International Exposition.
+The Machinery Hall displays the then-current American industrial technology from the 1876 Centennial International Exposition in Philadelphia.

 Within this exhibit includes an interactive display of Bethlehem Steel's history of industry dominance to engage the viewers passing by.
-Other depictions within this display include presentations describing where the produced steel was used and the diversity of origin of their very own workers.
-Employees hailed from many different countries to work at Bethlehem Steel.
+Other depictions within this display include presentations describing where the produced steel was used and the backgrounds of origin of Bethlehem Steel's workers.
+Employees immigrated from several European countries to work at the company.

-Iron and Steel
+Iron and steel

-The Iron and Steel collection celebrates the history of Bethlehem Steel, the location of the museum itself.
-This collection is a permanent part of the museum and its artifacts are mainly donated by the Bethlehem Steel Corporation.
+The iron and steel collection celebrates the history of Bethlehem Steel, the location of the museum itself.
+This collection is a permanent part of the museum and its artifacts are mainly donated by Bethlehem Steel.
 It focuses on the corporation's history with steel-making.
 This exhibit serves to present insight into the daily lives of workers part of Bethlehem Steel which employed 31,000 people at peak.

 The three Bethlehem Steel plant models showcased in this exhibit were used training employees and testing out modifications to the factories.
 Additionally, the first piece of steel ever made in the Bethlehem Steel mill along with a commemorative anvil.
-There is also an interactive map which allows users to see the reach Bethlehem Steel had across the United States.
+There is an interactive map that allows users to see the reach Bethlehem Steel had across the United States.